Classification of Minimal Surfaces and Solitons to the Mean Curvature Flow in $\mathbb{H}^3$ as Translation Surfaces: Introduction

-This work draws inspiration from previous works that have appeared on the study of translation surfaces with constant mean curvature (CMC for short) as \cite{LopezHasanis,Munteanu,Lopez,LopezMunteanu,LopezPerdomo,MoruzMunteanu,Yoon}.
+This is inspired by previous work that has appeared on the study of translation surfaces with constant mean curvature (CMC for short) such as \cite{ferreiraSantosS3,LopezHasanis,Munteanu,Lopez,LopezMunteanu,LopezPerdomo,MoruzMunteanu,Yoon}.
 These prior works primarily focused on 3-dimensional Thurston geometries, which are also Lie groups.
-A central aim of this work is to specifically investigate translation surfaces in 3-dimensional non-Euclidean space form, namely the hyperbolic space $\mathbb{H}^3$.
+A central aim of this work is to specifically investigate translation surfaces in a 3-dimensional non-Euclidean space form, namely the hyperbolic space $\mathbb{H}^3$.

-In section \ref{sec_prelim}, we outline the Lie group structure of $\mathbb{H}^3$ that we'll be using.
+In section \ref{sec_prelim}, we outline the Lie group structure of $\mathbb{H}^3$ that we will use.
 This structure is defined by considering the upper half-space model and the group of similarities of $\mathbb{R}^2$.
-Once we establish this framework, we present two kinds of translation surfaces that will be considered.
-In both cases, the surfaces are parametrized such that one of the generating curves lies within a horosphere and the other in a totally geodesic plane.
-More precisely, such kinds are given when the generating curves are local graphs.
-We then apply this structure to obtain results on arbitrary curves, provided they are contained in these specified subsets.
+Once we have established this framework, we present two types of translation surfaces to be considered.
+In both cases, the surfaces are parametrized so that one of the generating curves lies within a horosphere and the other in a totally geodesic plane.
+We first consider the case where the generating curves are local graphs.
+We then apply this structure to obtain results for arbitrary curves that lie within the specified subsets.
 It is important to note that our definition of translation surfaces is significantly more general than the one considered in \cite{Lopez}, where translation surfaces in $\mathbb{H}^3$ within the half-space model were given as translation surfaces in $\mathbb{R}^3$, again for particular classes of curves.